 We see in this passage of Scripture that what Elijah thought was not true.
 Elijah thought God was silent and that he was the only one left.
-God was not only “not silent,” but He had an army waiting in the wings so that Elijah was not alone: “Yet I have left me seven thousand in Israel, all the knees which have not bowed unto Baal, and every mouth which hath not kissed him” (1 Kings 19:18).
+God was not only “not silent,” but He had an army waiting in the wings so that Elijah was not alone: “Yet I reserve seven thousand in Israel—all whose knees have not bowed down to Baal and whose mouths have not kissed him” (1 Kings 19:18).

 In our walk as born-again believers, it may seem that God is silent, but God is never silent.
 What looks like silence and inactivity to us is God allowing us the opportunity to listen to “the still small voice” and to see the provisions that He has made for us by faith.
 God is involved in every area of a believer's life--the very hairs on our heads are numbered (Mark 10:30; Luke 12:7).
 However, there are times when we have to walk in obedience to the light that God has given us before He sheds more light on our path, because in this age of grace God speaks to us through His Word.

 “‘For my thoughts are not your thoughts, neither are your ways my ways,’ declares the Lord.
 ‘As the heavens are higher than the earth, so are my ways higher than your ways and my thoughts than your thoughts.
 As the rain and the snow come down from heaven, and do not return to it without watering the earth and making it bud and flourish, so that it yields seed for the sower and bread for the eater, so is my word that goes out from my mouth: It will not return to me empty, but will accomplish what I desire and achieve the purpose for which I sent it’” (Isaiah 55:8-11).